-- Must properly understand the allegations being made. - Should be presented with all facts and information relating to the allegations. - Must be given the opportunity to question evidence provided and be heard by an impartial chairperson. - Are entitled to present his/her own perspective and explain/defend his/her actions. - Must be treated with dignity and respect throughout the inquiry. - Are to be assured of the greatest confidentiality possible.

-Must be offered the right to appeal against any decision made by the chairperson.
+- must properly understand the allegations being made - should be presented with all facts and information relating to the allegations - must be given the opportunity to question evidence provided and be heard by an impartial chairperson - is entitled to present his/her own perspective and explain/defend his/her actions - must be treated with dignity and respect throughout the enquiry - is to be assured of the greatest confidentiality possible - must be offered the right to appeal against any decision made by the chairperson.

-After the completion of the inquiry, any decision made (whether to impose disciplinary action or not) should be formally communicated and supported by the inquiry chairperson.
-This notification must include a reminder that the pupil has the right to appeal against any action decided upon, within five days of the inquiry.
+After the completion of the enquiry, any decision made (whether to impose disciplinary action or not) should be formally communicated and supported by the enquiry chairperson.
+This notification must include a reminder that the pupil has the right to appeal against any action decided upon, within five days of the enquiry.